Yemmy1602/INCUBATOR-HUB-HR-ATTRITION-ANALYSIS/README.md

 - Microsoft Excel
 - Power BI: For data visualization and reporting.
 - DAX: Used to create custom metrics and calculations.

+### Data Cleaning and Preparation
+- Data Loading and Inspection
+- No Missing Variables
+- No Data Cleaning and Formatting
+- Creation of Calculated columns and measures